andrewBurrr/CPSC571Group/README.md

 ## Updates to Web Extension (Frontend)
 When updating the web extension, the following steps should be taken:
-1. Run the following command from the `firefox extension` directory:
+1. Run the following command from the `web extension` directory:
     ```shell
     npm run build
     ```
-2. Navigate to `about:debugging` in Firefox
-3. Click on `This Firefox` and then `Load Temporary Add-on...`
-4. Navigate to the `firefox extension` directory and select the `manifest.json` file
-### OR for chrome
-1. Navigate to `chrome://extensions/` in Chrome
-2. Enable `Developer mode`
+## How to load the extensison
+Once you have everything setup by this point now it's time to load the extension.
+# For Firefox (We need to change some permissions in the manifest so currently this doesn't work)
+1. **Open your browser and navigate to:**
+    `about:debugging#/runtime/this-firefox`
+2. **Under Temporary Extensions Click Load Temporary Add-on** select the `~/web extension/manifest.json` file for this project and load it.
-3. Click on `Load unpacked` and navigate to the `firefox extension` directory
+3. **Navigate to Reddit.com and enable to extension in the extension toolbar**

+4. **Congratulations you're now running the extension**

+# For Chrome
+1. **Open your browser and navigate to:**
+    `chrome://extensions`

+2. **Enable Developer Mode by toggling the switch next to Developer Mode**

+3. **Click the load unpacked button**
-4. Select the `manifest.json` file
+    Select the `~/web extension/manifest.json` file for this project and load it.

-5. The extension should now be updated
+3. **Navigate to Reddit.com and enable to extension in the extension toolbar**

+4. **Congratulations you're now running the extension**